-Kansas school's libraries offer students pronoun pins
+KU libraries' gender pronoun pins part of inclusion push

 LAWRENCE, Kan.
-(AP) — University of Kansas students are being offered buttons through the school’s library system that are meant to make their preferred gender pronouns clear.
+(AP) — University of Kansas students are being offered buttons through the school’s library system meant to make their preferred gender pronouns clear.

-The Lawrence Journal-World (http://bit.ly/2iECeva ) reports that various University of Kansas Libraries employees also are wearing the buttons.
+Various University of Kansas Libraries employees now sport the square-shaped pins, with extra ones also doled out to interested students, the Lawrence Journal-World (http://bit.ly/2iECeva ) reports.

-Library leaders say it’s part of the library system’s “You Belong Here” marketing effort targeted at luring undergraduates and ensuring they feel welcome, including transgender students.
+Library leaders say the buttons are part of the library system’s “You Belong Here” marketing effort meant to lure undergraduates and ensure that they feel welcome, including transgender students.

-Gender-identity buttons have cropped up elsewhere in the interest of inclusion.
-They were doled out at the start of this semester at Vermont’s Champlain College, home to a new Women and Gender Center.
-Students and teachers at the University of Vermont also have worn name tags and made business cards with their preferred pronouns.
+The buttons come in three versions: “He him his,” ”She her hers” and, for people who don’t identify themselves as male or female, “They them theirs.”

 Most Read Stories